kondrak/vkQuake2/README.md

 Overview
 ===
-This is the official Quake 2 code v3.21 with additional Vulkan renderer.
+This is the official Quake 2 code v3.21 with additional Vulkan renderer and mission packs included.
 The goal is to maintain as much compatibility as possible with the original game, so there are no fancy visual upgrades here - just pure, vanilla Quake 2 experience as we knew it back in 1997.
 There are, however, a few notable differences that made the cut for various reasons:

 - original compiler warnings have been fixed
 - 64 bit support has been added